ronaldotorre2/bhis.localdev/README.md

 - The numbered composition becomes the version and migration number.
 - The number represents the incremental execution order.
-- After the numbers, a brief description of the migration.
+- After the numbers, a briefing description of the migration.

 Prisma executes scripts in order and maintains a history of applied migrations in the database itself, ensuring traceability and change control.